 Do you find Japanese culture inspiring?
 If yes, then write about it and share it with the world by having your articles published on MATCHA.

-We will explain in this post what kind of articles we create and publish on our website.
+We explain below what kind of articles we create and publish on our website.
 If you consider writing for MATCHA, please read the following guidelines and send us an original article.

 The Features of the Articles Published on MATCHA

 As the title suggests, this article explains how to eat sushi.
-It's not just about how to eat sushi, but it also explains in detail how to place an order at a sushi restaurant, how to pay and how to eat sushi without using the chopsticks.
+It also explains in detail how to place an order at a sushi restaurant, how to pay, and how to eat sushi without using chopsticks.